How to utilize the MBL as an instructor

 - Plan to familiarize your students with the MBL section of your syllabus and/or invite the program director to give a brief presentation to your section(s) at the beginning of the term.

-- Forward any student emails regarding the MBL or their participation to the lab staff at email@example.com who will respond to the student inquiry directly, record the results, and inform you of the outcome.
+- Forward any student emails regarding the MBL or their participation to the lab staff at email@example.com, who will directly respond to the student inquiry, record the results, and inform you of the outcome.

 - Receive the end-of-term credit allocations for each of the students in each of your sections, separately, in order of your class roster(s) for ease of use.